Today I am going to introduce a new concept for Python developers: typeclasses.

 - All these languages don’t have

-concept as we know it in Python and, of course, there’s no subclassing - All the languages below don’t have
+classconcept as we know it in Python and, of course, there’s no subclassing - All the languages below don’t have

-has Alan Kay’s real objects) - Instead, these languages use ad-hoc polymorphism to make functions behave differently for different types via overloading
+objects as we do in Python, they don’t mix behavior and structure (however,Elixirhas Alan Kay’s real objects) - Instead, these languages use ad-hoc polymorphism to make functions behave differently for different types via overloading

 - And, of course, you don’t have to know any of the languages below to understand what is going on